skotha123/CS429_Project/Readme.md

 The project's source code is hosted on GitHub, allowing users to explore the codebase, documentation, and dependencies.

 # LINK TO INDEX PICKLE FILE
-https://drive.google.com/file/d/1IoubHObnexQN1yxDO7goDPHPjTePXnWM/view?usp=sharing
+please download the pickle file, before excution and place the same in working directory https://drive.google.com/file/d/1IoubHObnexQN1yxDO7goDPHPjTePXnWM/view?usp=sharing